 During the early years, WCHS operated solely on the volunteer efforts of its two founders/directors, and one or two other dedicated individuals.
 These people all worked full time jobs, then spent their evenings and weekends caring for, medicating, adopting-out, and when necessary, euthanizing animals.
 In 1988, we started a charitable bingo, which, after many growing pains and start-up costs, became the primary source of funding for the shelter and made possible the many services and programs currently available.

 The shelter has grown from 3-kennels in the garage to a multi-building facility that now houses up to 250 or more animals at any given time, and provides outreach and rescue services to several surrounding counties.
 HOPE, our low-cost spay neuter has two full-time veterinarians performing spay/neuter surgeries Monday thru Friday serving both the public and our shelter animals.
 The shelter is a licensed wildlife rehabilitation center, and treats and rehabilitates all species of injured and orphaned wildlife.
 Every adopted animal is spayed or neutered before it leaves the shelter for its new adopted home.
-Most important, the shelter is staffed 8am-10pm, 365 days a year to receive animals, although advance notice is very appreciated for large animals, unusual animals, giant dog breeds and groups of three or more animals.
+Most important, the shelter is staffed Monday-Thursday 10am to 5pm and Friday-Sunday 10am to 3pm to receive animals, although advance notice is very appreciated for large animals, unusual animals, giant dog breeds and groups of three or more animals.
 Through this open-door policy, the dream of creating a safe haven for all injured, homeless or unwanted creatures has been realized.

 How We Are Funded: